 With a professional staff that includes a full-time Executive Director and Clinical Program Director, Thistle & Bee is now opening the program to more women.

 Thistle & Bee offers women hope and healing through a holistic residential and therapeutic clinical program and employment in our social enterprise.

 Thistle & Bee provides each woman services based on her needs.
-Their clinical program is two years, with aftercare available upon completion.
-The social enterprise offers the two years of employment at a living wage, with the potential for employment and mentoring roles beyond that.
+Our clinical program is two years, with aftercare available upon completion.
+The social enterprise offers two years of employment in a supportive environment, with the potential for employment and mentoring roles beyond that.